k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/12_Corporate_Roles.md

 When selecting one of the corporate roles, the right side of the screen displays the DPM Application Roles that are enabled for this Corporate Role.
 For example – A user belongs to the “Legal Fulfilment” group and is responsible to work on Tasks as part of the fulfilment process.
 Performing a Task is defined as part of the Steward Application Roles.
 So, for the user to perform a Task, the DPM Administrator acts to:

-1. Create a Corporate Role to represent the Legal team, called “Legal,” as shown by the following example.
+1. Create a Corporate Role to represent the Legal team, called “CXM,” as shown by the following example.
 2. Mark this Role to perform the actions grouped under the “Steward” DPM Application Role (on the right side of the screen).
-3. Assign the user to the corporate Role “Legal” (user management is detailed in the next section).
+3. Assign the user to the corporate Role “CXM” (user management is detailed in the next section).

  ![image](/articles/DPM/images/Figure_24_Corporate_Role_Management.png)